 Deejay Mash has worked in the entertainment industry for over 20 years.
-He is also a consultant, event planner, writer and researcher.
+He is also a consultant, event planner, writer, and researcher.

 Benefits of a night out

 If planned and implemented well, a night out has immense benefits to the body, mind and soul.
 Research shows that those once-in-a-while nights out can boost confidence levels through socializing, bring down stress, anxiety levels and allow you to explore a whole new world; outside your comfort zone.
 The result?
 It leaves you feeling refreshed, focused and rejuvenated.
-This in addition to giving you an entirely new perspective on life, thanks to the diverse people and experiences you encounter.
+This is in addition to giving you an entirely new perspective on life, thanks to the diverse people and experiences you encounter.

 However, one of the greatest challenges remains how to go on a night out, and at the same time, avoid burning a hole in your pocket.
 Very few party goers can hack this; it eludes even the most experienced bunch.